Midwest Geobash, Inc. is the non-profit organization behind the event. We are a registered business in the State of Ohio.

 The following people also contribute a huge amount to making the event a success:

-Fred (Treasure Hunting Family)- Fred and his big flask have taken on the duties of lead Area 51 fire starter and host.
+Fred (Treasure Hunting Family) - Fred and his big flask have taken on the duties of leading our Area 51 fire crew.
 Respect the flask!

 The ones who have helped make Bash such a success.
 Tired or retired, your choice:

 Laura (LadyLights) - Laura managed our volunteers and created the volunteer schedule year in and year out.
-LaLa is still providing her knowledge and experience skills for 2017, we just are not letting her have a radio this year ;-)
+LaLa is still providing her knowledge and experience to us each year, we just won't let her have a radio. ;-)

 Matt (Lord Elwood) - Matt helped create Area 51 by managing the fires every year, and of course lighting them the proper way.